Skip to the main content.

 What is a Behavior Model?

 In systems engineering, many practitioners never create a behavior model.
-They work with requirements, develop plans, perform risk analyses, etc. When modeling, many professionals focus only on the physical models: block diagrams, interface diagrams, etc. Even when they are doing “functional analysis,” we frequently see hierarchy diagrams of the functions, but no functional modeling beyond that.
-How do we know we have a complete set of functions if we just created a hierarchical list?
+They work with requirements, develop plans, perform risk analyses, etc. When modeling, many professionals focus only on the physical models: block diagrams, interface diagrams, etc. Even when they are doing “functional analysis,” we frequently see hierarchy diagrams of the functions but no functional modeling beyond that.
+How do we know we have a complete set of tasks if we only create a hierarchical list?

-This is when behavior modeling enters the picture.
-Looking through literature and online resources such as the Systems Engineering Body of Knowledge (SEBoK), it’s hard to find a complete definition of what behavioral modeling is in systems engineering, although we use it all the time.
-A behavior model provides a way to show how different parts of the system interact with each other functionally to perform system tasks or functions.
-It’s used to determine the steps from an initial state to a final state of the system.
-It focuses on the functional steps in-between rather than various modes between states, as you would do with a State Transition Diagram.
+Behavioral models focus on the functional steps in between rather than various modes between states, as you would do with a State Transition Diagram.
 The sequencing of these steps also provides a way to see the impact of information on the path taken by the system.
-In addition, we can test the behavioral model through simulation of the steps to determine if the process is feasible.
-If we add time and other factors, we can even better understand how the system will perform.
+In addition, we can test the behavioral model by simulating the steps to determine if the process is feasible.
+We can better understand how the system will perform if we add time and other factors.

 Screenshot 2023-05-30 091158